This post was updated in September 2022

 Social listening is a marketing term that involves helping organizations better understand their target audiences.
 But it can also be used by career services professionals.
 The trick is to follow students on social media and look for trends in their activities.

 Pay attention to what types of career content they are sharing and engaging with.
-For example, if a blog post on telecommuting goes viral on campus, you know that’s a popular topic for the students.
+For example, if a blog post on telecommuting goes viral on campus, you know that’s a popular topic for students.
 Then you can find additional content and resources about the subject to share on social media.
 Students get the information they want, and the career services center gets more engaged followers.

 Most students aren’t on all social media platforms.
 But the ones that tend to be the most popular with young people — Twitter and Instagram — rely heavily on hashtags to curate content.
 To make the most of these platforms, you need to understand how hashtags are used and which ones will appeal to your students.

-The first step is researching general hashtag usages that you can include in your posts.
+The first step is researching general hashtag usage that you can include in your posts.
 Search phrases like #careeradvice or #jobsearch to see if those are popular and associated with the type of content you want to share.
 Otherwise, you might end up incorrectly using a hashtag.

 Also, develop unique hashtags that students can associate with your career services center.
-For example, when every you hold a job fair on campus, post photos of the event on Instagram using a designated hashtag.
+For example, when you hold a job fair on campus, post photos of the event on Instagram using a designated hashtag.
 This way students can easily find the images and see what’s going on and be encouraged to attend, as well.